What can I do to control my pet's shedding?

 Tips for addressing hair shedding in dogs and cats

-• Nutrition: Following a healthy, natural diet year-round will improve your pet's health .
-This time of year is even more reason to look for quality, natural foods.
-Omega-3 and omega-6 fatty acids will be your allies during shedding, as they are beneficial for the coat.
+- Feeding: follow a A healthy, natural diet year-round will result in better health. for your pet.
+This time of year is one more reason to look for quality, natural foods.
+Omega 3 and omega 6 They will be your allies during shedding, as they are beneficial for your hair.

-• Bathing: Bathing is an important part of our pet's grooming needs.
+- Bathroom: Bathing is an important part of the care our pet requires.
 One of the most effective remedies for removing more dead hair at once is bathing our pet.
-It's important to remember that there are specific shampoos for dogs and cats .
+It's important to remember that there are specific shampoos for each pet's coat. dog and cat.

-• Malt for cats: One of the most effective ways to prevent hairballs is malt paste , thanks to its ingredients that help dissolve them and promote intestinal transit.
-Malt prevents infections that can be caused by germs in hair, as cats often lick themselves to remove dead hair, which can cause hairballs in their stomachs.
-Therefore, offering them malt supplements or snacks can help them expel hair and prevent intestinal obstructions.
+- Malt for cats: One of the most effective ways to prevent hairballs is to malt paste, thanks to its components that help dissolve them, promoting intestinal transit.
+Malt prevents infections that can be caused by germs contained in hair, Since cats often lick themselves to remove dead hair, this can cause hairballs in their stomachs.
+So, offering them malt supplements or snacks can help them expel hair and prevent intestinal obstructions.